Etosha National Park

 The Big Five in Etosha

-Note: Buffalo are rare in Etosha compared to the other Big Five parks.
+Note: Buffalo do not occur in Etosha, unlike the other Big Five parks.
 Etosha is better thought of as “Big Four + Cheetah” territory.

 Beyond the Big Five: Key Species